ConnectNowUK/docs/docs/chat/developer-guide/api/README.md

 ### Get valid chat-user token

-This endpoint is used to exchange a valid auth-code for a chat-user token, which can then be saved in localstorage and is required when creating chat messages.
+This endpoint is used to exchange a valid auth-code for a chat-user token, which can then be saved in something like the local-storage and is required when creating chat messages.

 ```http:no-line-numbers
 POST /chats/{chat-id}/users/get-token